(Case Study) Replicate the Secret of This Highly Profitable Consultancy

 - They have a narrow focus.
 Always.
 They are never tempted to add another service to their list of offerings to win more clients.
 They deepen their knowledge instead of expanding it into fields outside their narrow focus.

 - They have a laser-sharp definition of the target audience and expertise domain.
-They do not take on implementation work that would require consultants to engage in endless back-and-forths with middle-level management.
-Their consultants spend 90% of their time working with C-level executives.
-There are no delays “for getting an approval from senior management”, there are decisive implementation strategies, and there are no delays in payments.
+They do not take on implementation work that would require consultants to engage in endless back-and-forths with lower-level team members.
+Their leading consultants spend 90% of their time working with C-level and higher-level executives.
+There are no delays “for getting approval from senior management”, there are decisive implementation strategies, most of their projects start from a standardised technology model, and there are no delays in payments.

 - Their deep expertise is in high demand.
 Because they were able to carve out a niche and position themselves as the ultimate experts in their narrow field, their services are expensive and hard to get.
 They always say yes to projects within their narrowly defined domain.
 Their deep expertise allows them to deliver impressive results for their clients, so prospects come knocking on their door, hoping to achieve similar results with the help of Consultancy X.